December 2018 events bring holiday parades, Christmas markets, tree lightings, and seasonal festivals to Northern Virginia for a month of ...

-The stretch of Fairfax County Parkway from Lee Highway (Route 29) to Rolling Road is the most scenic and heavily treed.
+The stretch of Fairfax County Parkway from Lee Highway (Route 29) to Rolling Road is the most scenic and tree-lined.
 A paved bike trail follows the parkway, but keep in mind you’ll be biking next to traffic with little shade.
 You’ll also find good color along route 123, from Braddock Road heading south.

 If you’d like a more active outing to view autumn colors, we suggest a walk in the woods at these national, regional, and county forests.